Janonard/advanced-tessellated-machine/share/doc/atm/md/Assembler.md

 	#include	<filename>
 	#binary		<filename>

-You clarify a filename by surrounding the path with `<` and `>`.
+You state a filename by surrounding the path with `<` and `>`.
 Including a file with `#include` leads to it's assembly and inclusion the to final binary, while `#binary` simply copies the contents of the file into the binary.

-The paths are relative to the including file, therefore when you `#include <routines/foo.atma>` in file `/home/bar/test.atma`, the assembler will look for `/home/bar/routines/foo.atma` and will cry if it does not find it.
+The paths are relative to the including file, therefore when you `#include <routines/foo.atma>` in file `/home/bar/test.atma`, the assembler will look for `/home/bar/routines/foo.atma` and will cry if it doesn't find it.
 Also, when you try to include a file to an executable twice, nothing will happen.
 The assembler will simply ignore it.
 Therefore, you can create a file with a subroutine that includes everything it needs.
 If a needed file isn't included, it will be, and if it is, every symbol